adamjstevenson/adamjstevenson.github.io/_posts/2018-02-25-serverless-nodejs-dollar-cost-averaging-for-crypto-markets.md

 <div class="row topspace">
   <div class="col-md-12">
     <div class="alert alert-warning">
       <i class="fa fa-exclamation-triangle red"></i>
       <strong>Big scary discalimer!</strong> This is not investment advice.
 Be wise with your money, and expect that using this code (or code like it) could cause you to lose it.
     </div>
   </div>
 </div>

 ## What we're doing here
 * Build an [AWS Lambda](https://aws.amazon.com/lambda/) function in Node.js.
 * Hook into the APIs that [GDAX](https://docs.gdax.com/) provides to buy $10 worth of [Ethereum](https://www.ethereum.org/) every day for 100 days.
 * Use [Twilio](https://www.twilio.com/sms) to send an SMS to tell us about it.

 ## Getting started

 * [Node.js and NPM](https://nodejs.org/en/download/) should be installed on your local machine.
 * To run this in the cloud with Lambda, you'll need an [AWS account](https://aws.amazon.com/).
-* To buy ETH, You need a [GDAX developer account](https://public.sandbox.gdax.com/) and the keys from that account to hook into GDAX. <span class="red">I strongly recommend using their sandbox (linked) to test and get everything working, then you can just swap the keys for the live account once you're ready.</span>
+* To buy ETH, you need a [GDAX developer account](https://public.sandbox.gdax.com/) and the keys from that account. <span class="red">I strongly recommend using their sandbox (linked) to test and get everything working, then you can just swap the keys for the live account once you're ready.</span>
 * You also need a [Twilio account](https://www.twilio.com/try-twilio) and phone number to send SMS messages.
 Twilio is awesome and very inexpensive, and you can even try it for free.

 ## Preamble: Why dollar-cost averaging?

 Cypto markets are incredibly volatile and [dollar-cost averaging](https://en.wikipedia.org/wiki/Dollar_cost_averaging) is a simple investment strategy that essentially aims to reduce the impact of volatility on investments by spreading a purchase over time in equal increments.
 If you wanted to buy $1k worth of Bitcoin as a (very speculative) investment (..."*investment*"), then you might decide to buy $100 every 10 days for 100 days instead of purchasing all of it at once.

 But why not buy it all at once?
 Let's look at a simple example.

 <div class="row topspace-lg">
   <div class="col-md-12">